iamrlz/RPS-Game/README.md

 4. The game continues until you choose to quit by entering **0**.

+* Note: An issue has been created to replace the command-line interface with a GUI.

 ## Features

 - Play against a randomly selected computer choice.
 - Option to quit the game anytime by entering **0**.
 - User input validation to ensure only valid choices are accepted.
 - Displays the outcome of each round and keeps running until the user decides to quit.
+- Note: An issue has been created to integrate a GUI library for button functionality.

 ## Installation